Vacation Balances and Organizational Charts

 As part of the fiscal year-end financial statements and reporting requirements, departments must complete a summary of vacation and personal day accrual balance information (using the Balance Sheet of Unused Vacation and Personal Days) and submit organizational charts of your department and/or school.

-Beginning in 2020, while all departments are expected to complete the Balance Sheet form, not all departments are required to submit those forms to CUHR.
+While all departments are expected to complete the Balance Sheet form, not all departments are required to submit those forms to CUHR.
 Each year, departments required to submit the information to CUHR will be notified by the Compensation team.
 Departments not required to submit the information to CUHR should retain the completed Balance Sheet form for their own internal record and for possible auditing follow-up.

 Vacation Balance Form Instructions